freohr/yet-another-glog-hack/README.md

 This game is an OSR game, which means it comes with a set of assumption about gameplay.
 More details in the [Agendas page](rules/agendas.md)

-- Emergent story, based on player interaction with the world.
+- Emergent stories, based on player activity and interaction with the world.
 - Dungeoneering, Adventuring and Exploring the wilderness in a Fantasy World.
 - Playing mortal adventurers relying on their wits to survive.
 - Braving danger for treasure with clever strategies.